Marcelino García Toral

 Marcelino García Toral (/es/; (Note: In isolation, García is pronounced /es/.) born 14 August 1965), known simply as Marcelino, is a Spanish football manager and former player who played as an attacking midfielder.
-He is the current head coach of La Liga club Villarreal.

 In a ten-year senior career, he amassed La Liga totals of 74 matches and two goals, all at the service of Sporting de Gijón.
 He became a manager in 1997, working in the top division with Recreativo, Racing de Santander (two spells), Zaragoza, Sevilla, Villarreal, Valencia and Athletic Bilbao, being named best coach in Spain for the 2006–07 and 2017–18 seasons and winning the 2018–19 Copa del Rey with Valencia and the 2020–21 Supercopa de España with Athletic.
 After a brief stint in charge of Marseille, he returned to Villarreal in November 2023.

 Playing career

 Born in Villaviciosa, Asturias, Marcelino was irregularly used in his first four professional seasons, at Sporting de Gijón.
 He did appear in a career-best 33 matches in the 1986–87 campaign, as the club finished fourth in La Liga.
 His top-flight debut was on 22 December 1985, in a 1–1 away draw against Celta.

-After two Segunda División spells, with Racing Santander and Levante, both ended in relegation, Marcelino moved to the lower leagues with Elche.
+After two Segunda División spells, with Racing de Santander and Levante, both ended in relegation, Marcelino moved to the lower leagues with Elche.
 He retired in 1994 at only 28, due to injury.

 Coaching career

+Beginnings

 Marcelino started coaching at 32 with lowly Lealtad, also in Asturias.
 In the early 2000s he worked in the Segunda División B, with Sporting's reserves.

 From 2003 to 2005, Marcelino was in charge of the first team, finishing fifth and tenth in the second division, then signed with Recreativo de Huelva in the same league, which he led to promotion in his first season and a comfortable mid-table position in the top tier in the following, which made him the recipient of his first Miguel Muñoz Trophy.

+Racing Santander and Zaragoza

 Marcelino as Racing Santander manager in 2008.

 Marcelino resigned at the end of the season and took over at former club Santander, leading the Cantabrians to a best-ever sixth-place finish, with the subsequent qualification for the UEFA Cup.
 However, on 29 May 2008, he again moved teams, returning to division two and joining Real Zaragoza with the objective of a promotion, which was finally achieved; in the process of signing, he had rejected Valencia, and became the country's best paid manager at €2.4 million per year following the departure of Real Madrid's Bernd Schuster.

 On 13 December 2009, following a string of poor results (the last a 1–2 home defeat to Athletic Bilbao), Marcelino was fired by Zaragoza, with the Aragonese side nonetheless still above the relegation zone.
 In early February 2011 he returned to Racing Santander, replacing Miguel Ángel Portugal.